Zuppa Toscana Recipe

 Step-By-Step Instructions

-In a large pot or Dutch oven, cook the sausage over medium heat, breaking it up into small pieces as it browns, 5 to 7 minutes.
-Transfer the sausage to a colander in the sink to drain, leaving some of the drippings in the pot for sautéing the vegetables.
+Step 1.
+Cook the sausage.
+In a large pot or Dutch oven, cook the sausage over medium heat, breaking it into small pieces as it browns, 5 to 7 minutes.
+Transfer to a colander in the sink to drain, leaving some drippings in the pot for the vegetables.

-Add the diced onion and carrots to the reserved drippings and sauté over medium heat until softened, about 4 to 5 minutes.
-Add the minced garlic and cook for 30 seconds until fragrant.
+Step 2.
+Sauté the vegetables.
+Add the onion and carrots to the reserved drippings and cook over medium heat until softened, 4 to 5 minutes.
+Stir in the garlic and cook for 30 seconds until fragrant.

-Add the potatoes, salt, black pepper, and crushed red pepper flakes (if using).
-Bring the mixture to a boil, then reduce the heat and simmer until the potatoes are tender, about 15 minutes.
+Step 5.
+Add the potatoes and seasonings.
+Stir in the potatoes, salt, black pepper, and crushed red pepper flakes (if using).
+Bring to a boil, then reduce heat and simmer until the potatoes are tender, about 15 minutes.

-Stir to combine and continue to simmer until everything is warmed through.
+Step 7.
+Finish and serve.
+Add the cream and cheese and let the soup continue to simmer until everything is warmed through.
 Taste the soup and adjust the seasoning if needed.
 Serve hot, passing more cheese at the table.
-You can prepare the soup up to 2 days in advance; freezing is not recommended.
+The soup can be made up to 2 days in advance; freezing is not recommended.

 Video Tutorial